- Information about us

 We and other members of the Specsavers Group will keep personal information for as long as is reasonably necessary (or as defined under healthcare laws and regulations which apply) to provide products and services, including aftercare services, and to maintain records as needed to satisfy tax and other legal or regulatory requirements, as well as to protect and defend against claims.

-Each Specsavers store is operated by a company within the Specsavers Group.
+Each Specsavers store is operated by a company.
 When you place an order for products or services in a store, the data controller of the personal information will be that store.
 Specsavers Optical Group will process that information, including any health information, on behalf of the store.
 Specsavers Optical Group also provides and processes IT, marketing and other services for each store and any associated personal information.

 We may reveal your personal information to other people, including in the following circumstances.